Frequently Asked Questions

 - Q: How much does it cost in a year?

 - A: As for tuition and other fees including an enrollment fee, please refer to “Tuition and Fees”.
-Other expenses related to activities such as summer/winter/spring schools and Australia homestay programs in which students enroll voluntarily are collected separately.
+Other expenses related to activities such as summer/winter/spring schools and after school programs in which students enroll voluntarily are collected separately.

 - Q: Is it possible to pay tuition and school fees on an installment plan?